 The train station in the city centre is a comfortable 20-minute walk to the ground.
 On exiting the station, cross the road and turn left.
 Follow the road round to the right with the Central ring Road on the left.
 Keep this to your left as the pavement becomes a separate path and the road sinks down into a dip down to your left.
 A quick left and right to stay on the pathway as it crosses New Walk and you go down the left hand side of New Walk Museum.

 The pathway rejoins the main road as pavement again and you see a small recreation ground (Nelson Mandela Park) on the right.
-Turn right into Lancaster Road and cross the park to the crossings over the main road by the public toilets.
+Turn right into Lancaster Road and cross the park to the public toilets over the main road.
 Head for the Victory pub opposite (not recommended for away fans), turning left across the front of the Leicester Royal infirmary.
 Take the first right into Walnut Street the stadium is visible behind the old Filbert Street ground.
 Click here to check the current train timetables

 The nearest airport is East Midlands, some 17 miles away.
 The “Leicester SkyLink” bus service offers regular connections to Leicester city centre.
 Click here to check the current flight times